Jens Petter Hauge: Bodø/Glimt

-A.C.
-Milan
+AC Milan

 On 1 October 2020, Hauge signed a five-year contract with Serie A club A.C.
 Milan.
 On 4 October 2020, he made his debut in a 3–0 win over Spezia.
 On 22 October 2020, he scored his first goal for Milan in a 3–1 win at Celtic in the group stage of the Europa League.
 On 22 November 2020, he scored his first Serie A goal in a 3–1 away win over Napoli.

 Loan to Eintracht Frankfurt

 On 10 August 2021, Eintracht Frankfurt announced that Hauge would join the Bundesliga club on a season-long loan with an option to make the deal permanent.
 He scored a goal in his Frankfurt debut although in a 5–2 loss against Borussia Dortmund, on 14 August 2021.

 Eintracht Frankfurt

 On 28 May 2022, Eintracht Frankfurt announced that they have activated purchase option for Hauge from Serie A club AC Milan following his one-year loan.
 Hauge signed his contract until 2026.